Command Line Navigation Tips and Obscure Shortcuts

 Jump to Specific Character

-This one is obscure but powerful.
+This one is obscure and hard to remember but powerful I think.

 Ctrl+] followed by a character - Jump forward to the next occurrence of that character